Wendi McNeill, Founder and Owner of Charli Jane Speakers

 Glimpse of today: Of course, today, I am still successfully running Charli Jane Speakers and love every minute of it, especially the community we have created.
 It’s made up of the most truly amazing people!
 Here at Charli Jane Speakers, we are so blessed to work with an incredible group of talented, compassionate people who are doing what it takes to share their story, their expertise and their knowledge with the world to help others improve their lives and make the world a better place.

 Lessons learned: Over the many years, I’ve learned some hard lessons that were quite painful, but also made me much wiser and stronger.
 With success comes many failures.
 Those failures you endure are meant to make you stronger and wiser.

 Highlights: These, of course, are just some of the highlights in my story.
 Even though it’s a bit long, (I know many people who start to read it will not make it to the end), but perhaps those who do, feel they have made a connection.

 Credit well-deserved: Regardless, I felt inclined to share so you know on a deeper level and can hear where I came from and how those experiences molded me to became the person I am today.
 The credit I give to God, my strong and loving parents, Jim and Karen Holzer, my totally amazing husband and best friend Mark, and my four beautiful daughters, Ashli, Brittani, Cassi and Charli who all taught me how to laugh, live and love.
-That joy continues with my grandbabies, Elijah Mark, Hadley, and Hayli, now today.
+That joy continues with my grandbabes, Elijah, Hadley, Hayli, Berkli and Addi now today.

 Everyone has a story worthy to be told.
 I wanted to share a bit of my life with my Charli Jane friends and followers, current and future alike.